 Grounds for Divorce

-When filing for divorce, one needs to file a document to start the process, the Original Petition for Divorce.
+The Original Petition for Divorce is the pleading (the filed document) that starts divorce in Texas.
 The Original Petition for Divorce must include several things according to the Texas Family Code.
 One of the elements that must be included is the “why” the court may grant a divorce.
 The “why” is a reason or the grounds for the divorce and the basis for a court’s decision to grant a divorce.

 There are two types of grounds for divorce in Texas.
 One type is “no-fault” and the other is “fault”.
 More specifically, the “no-fault” divorce is what we call insupportability.
 Basically, one pleads or contains in their pleadings, the assertion that the marriage has become insupportable due to discord or conflict of personalities to such an extent that the marital relationship is destroyed, and any reasonable expectations of reconciliation are prevented.
 This allows the court to grant the divorce without finding fault on the part of either party to the divorce.
 The court doesn’t require any testimony about wrong doing or personal, factual issues.
 The petitioner doesn’t have the burden to prove anything else.